-- I worked on adding a shop.
+- I worked on adding a shop on the new Travel Bunny blog.
 It should go live tomorrow.
 This will allow me to add affiliate products that I tried and recommend and/or travel deals that you can take advantage of easily.
 It will provide a smoother look for in-article inserts, while also giving you the option to browse through everything I find worthy of buying in one place.
 However, I also intend to add some free products in the shop (e.g. printables and IG story templates).

-- I am working on translating the entire website in Romanian.
+- The new Travel Bunny blog will be bilingual.
+I am working on translating the entire website into Romanian.
 But to provide Romanian and Moldavian users with the best possible experience, I’m doing this by hand, instead of using an automated option.
 It will be more work for me, it will take some more patience from you, but the end result is worth the wait, I promise!

-- I have two new collaborations.
-One of them is with NayoSmart, a company which has these amazing backpacks that Mathieu and I got to test during our road trip through Romania.
-If you come back on the blog tomorrow, you’ll get to see what I’m talking about!
+- I have two new collaborations on the new Travel Bunny blog.
+One of them is with NayoSmart, a company that has these amazing backpacks that Mathieu and I got to test during our road trip through Romania.
+If you come back to the blog tomorrow, you’ll get to see what I’m talking about!